 The bladder neck is a group of muscles that connect the bladder to the urethra.
-The muscles constrict to hold urine in your bladder, and relax to release it through your urethra.
-Urinary problems occur when abnormalities obstruct your bladder neck, and prevent it from opening completely during urination.
+The muscles tighten to hold urine in the bladder, and relax to release it through the urethra.
+Urinary problems occur when abnormalities block the bladder neck and prevent it from opening completely during urination.

-Men over the age of 50 are more likely to suffer from bladder neck obstruction than any other group.
-But the condition can occur in both men and women at any age.
+Men over age 50 are more likely to develop bladder neck obstruction than any other group.
+However, the condition can occur in both men and women at any age.

-Men and women who suffer from bladder neck obstruction experience similar symptoms, which often include the following:
+Men and women who have bladder neck obstruction experience similar symptoms, which often include the following:

 - incomplete bladder emptying